 You’re given a table that represents search results from searches on Facebook.
 The query

-column is the search term, position
+column is the search term, the position

 column represents each position the search result came in, and the rating